 “By recovering waste heat, an economizer can often reduce fuel requirements by 5% to 10% and pay for itself in less than 2 years.” – US Department of Energy

 Let’s take a closer look at the numbers.
 Consider the following savings rate for a 1200HP firetube boiler with the following conditions:

 8,000 hrs.
 X 16.00 dollars/hr. $128,000 in annual savings and $640,000 over a 5-year period

 Real World Economizer Installation

 Important Features Of A Boiler Economizer

 It is important that condensate is not allowed to drip back down the stack to the boiler.
 Instead, condensate should be captured, separated and safely drained.
-This is also a reason why economizers should be built with corrosion resistant materials to prevent damage from condensate.
+This is a reason why condensing economizers should be built with corrosion resistant materials to prevent damage from condensate.

 Learn more about how a Heatmizer economizer transfers waste heat from boiler exhaust gases and uses that energy to preheat the boiler feedwater.
 The overall effect is a decrease in fuel energy consumption for a given steam demand so you see maximum annual savings.